rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-grav-cms/index.md

 ## Project requirements

-As a flat-file CMS, [Grav](https://getgrav.org) does not need huge resources to run, so that this project can be deployed on smaller, cheaper entry-level virtual servers or home servers.
+As a flat-file CMS, [Grav](https://getgrav.org) does not need huge resources to run.
+This project can be deployed on smaller, cheaper entry-level virtual servers or home servers.

 For example, this project has been successfully deployed on a €2,69/m entry-level Linux VPS with 1 vCore CPU, 2GB RAM and a 20GB SSD.
-Of course, if you plan to build a larger website or expect to serve large amounts of traffic, a higher-spec VPS would be needed.
+Of course, if you plan to build a larger website or expect to serve large amounts of traffic, a higher-spec VPS or server would be needed.

 ## Software deployed